INBMA0433L/notes-2025/D101-update.md

 1. Update those countries whose capital is missing.
 Set their **capital** to the longest among them.

 1. Update those medal table entries that have `0` gold medals.
 Set their **gold**, **silver**, and **bronze** values to the values of `China`.

+1. Update those countries whose continent is missing.
+Set their **continent** to the one with the least corresponding countries.

+1. Update those countries that have participated in disciplines whose names start with the letter `W`.
+Add the prefix `W` to the country names, such as `W Hungary`.
+Use a single space as the delimiter.

+1. Update those countries that have participated in one of the disciplines that Hungary is.
+Add the suffix `(rival)` to the country names, such as `Germany (rival)`.
+Use a single space as the delimiter.